Hiroshi Honda (painter)

-Once in Honolulu Honda began teaching at a Nu'uanu Japanese school, and he spent the morning of the December 7, 1941 attack on Pearl Harbor at the school.
-Upon returning home he was arrested by military police and eventually interned at Sand Island.
+Once in Honolulu, Honda began teaching at a Nu'uanu Japanese school, and he spent the morning of the December 7, 1941 attack on Pearl Harbor at the school.
+Upon returning home, he was arrested by military police and eventually interned at Sand Island.
 His wife gave birth to the couple's first child in May 1942, and a few months later, upon learning that Honda would be transferred to an internment camp on the mainland, volunteered to accompany him along with her father and sister.
-Honda was removed from the transport ship at the last minute, resulting in his separation from the family for several months; Sadako and the others were first sent to Jerome, Arkansas before being transferred to California.
-Later, in 1943, Sadako's father and sister were assigned to Manzanar, while Honda, Sadako and their infant son were reunited in the maximum security Tule Lake Segregation Center.
-While in Tule Lake the couple had two more children, a daughter and a second son, and Honda produced many drawings and watercolor paintings.
+Honda was removed from the transport ship at the last minute, resulting in his separation from the family for several months; Sadako and the others were first sent to Jerome, Arkansas, before being transferred to California.
+Later, in 1943, Sadako's father and sister were assigned to Manzanar, while Honda, Sadako, and their infant son were reunited in the maximum-security Tule Lake Segregation Center.
+While in Tule Lake, the couple had two more children, a daughter and a second son, and Honda produced many drawings and watercolor paintings.

-After the war, the Hondas moved to New York, where Hiroshi studied under Yasuo Kuniyoshi while Sadako worked as a seamstress to support the family.
-In 1949, the family moved back to Hilo, however Honda soon grew dissatisfied working for his wife's family's agriculture business and returned to New York alone.
+After the war, the Hondas moved to New York, where Hiroshi studied under Yasuo Kuniyoshi, while Sadako worked as a seamstress to support the family.
+In 1949, the family moved back to Hilo, but Honda soon grew dissatisfied working for his wife's family's agriculture business and returned to New York alone.
 Sadako eventually remarried to Honda's brother, who had provided financial support to the family after Honda left.
-Little information on Honda's later life exists on record, however sources suggest that he remained in New York and remarried as well.
+Little information on Honda's later life exists on record, but sources suggest that he remained in New York and remarried, as well.

 The Honolulu Museum of Art, which owns a large collection of Hiroshi Honda's works, has held two solo exhibitions of this artist— Reflections of Internment: The Art of Hawaii's Hiroshi Honda in 1994 and Hiroshi Honda: Detained in 2012.